Last Updated on by

 Keep in mind that if you set the time too short you run the risk of missing movement you were hoping to capture.
 However, if you set it too long, you might end up filling all your cloud storage with videos of rabbits or squirrels running by your camera.
 This is less than ideal, and the Blink XT would greatly benefit from an option to record when motion is sensed and stop otherwise.

 The benefit here is that this model means you don’t have to worry about paying monthly subscription fees.
-Many other smart security cameras require at least a $10 monthly fee just to store any video at all on their cloud server.
+Many other smart security cameras require a monthly fee just to store any video at all on their cloud server.
 At least with the Blink XT, you get two hours of storage for free.

 The audio quality on the Blink XT is comparable with other smart security cameras.
 If you’re listening to a conversation taking place in front of the device you may hear a faint echo, but you shouldn’t have any trouble understanding what is being said.